uclaacm/website/src/components/Events/EventArchive/eventData.md

 `tags`:
 - plan on keeping a list of duplicate tags (disallowed list vs allowed list)

+Note on quarters:
+- can be computed based on date (currently have quarter data as far back as 13-14 school year; could get older years, when did ACM @ UCLA start/how far back are we archiving?)
+- it need never be specified since date is required
+- supports tracks that continue for multiple quarters
+- a single event can only occur in one quarter; multiple quarters --> multiple events

 Based on this data structure, one-off events and tracks can be differentially rendered easily by checking the isTrack property.